No. 17 Kentucky blows out archrival Louisville 56-10

 THE TAKEAWAY

 Kentucky: Entering the game as heavy favorites, the Wildcats posted their most decisive victory this season.
-Consecutive interceptions in the third quarter stalled offensive momentum after a dominating first half, but Wilson recovered to throw his third TD and spur another run of 21 unanswered points.
+Even when things stalled with consecutive interceptions in the third quarter Wilson recovered to throw his third TD and spur another run of 21 unanswered points.
+They lead the series 16-15 and won for the second time in three years.

-Louisville: Cunningham provided early excitement with his TD run, but the Cardinals played catch-up throughout.
-Twelve penalties for 134 yards meanwhile showed a lack of composure, as Cunningham was nailed for taunting on his score and tight end Micky Crum was penalized for unsportsmanlike conduct in the third quarter.
-It appeared that coaches told Crum to leave the sideline afterward, but the senior talked with coaches and was back on the field for another series.
+Louisville: The Cardinals played catch-up throughout, and 12 penalties for 134 yards showed a lack of composure.
+Cunningham was nailed for taunting on his TD and tight end Micky Crum was penalized for unsportsmanlike conduct in the third quarter.
+Coaches appeared to be pointing Crum toward leaving the field, but Ward said the player was being held out of the game for drawing the 15-yard penalty.
+He later returned.

 UP NEXT